realmatterio/ArtUSD/README.md

 ---
 ## 8. Risks and Mitigations

+- Reserve Depletion:
-Reserve Depletion: Daily redemption caps, auction proceeds.
+  Daily redemption caps, auction proceeds.

-Smart Contract Vulnerabilities: Audits, secure libraries.
+- Smart Contract Vulnerabilities:
+  Audits, secure libraries.
+- Gas Fees:

-Gas Fees: Layer 2 deployment.
+  Layer 2 deployment.
+- Art Illiquidity:

-Art Illiquidity: Frequent auctions, NFT credentials.
+  Frequent auctions, NFT credentials.

-Regulatory Risks: AML/KYC compliance via Sotheby’s and PwC.
+- Regulatory Risks:
+  AML/KYC compliance.

 ---
 ## 9. Conclusion

 ArtUSD delivers a stablecoin backed by a $1 billion art collection and ~$300 million USDC, leveraging a 3:1 ratio for capital efficiency.
-The role-centric ecosystem, with Sotheby’s issuing, Quantumatter trading, and PwC auditing, ensures stability and trust.
+The role-centric ecosystem, with the primary market and the secondary market, ensures stability and trust.
 NFT credentials and arbitrage mechanisms enhance reliability, positioning ArtUSD for adoption in DeFi and art auction markets.

+---
-#### Future Work
+### Future Work

 - Deploy on Permissioned Hyperledger Besu for cost efficiency.
 - Develop a DApp integrating auctions and trading.
 - Incentivize Swapper liquidity via fee sharing.
 - Partner with PQC platforms for quantum-safe integration

-## Disclaimer
+### Disclaimer

 [^1]: This white paper is for educational purposes only.
 It is not intended to provide financial, legal, or investment advice, nor does it constitute an offer to sell or a solicitation to buy any securities or tokens.
 The concepts, mechanisms, and smart contracts described are hypothetical and intended for illustrative purposes.
 Readers should conduct their own research and consult with qualified professionals before making any financial decisions.

+> END
+---